QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools-4-0.rst

-It also makes sense to disable Automatic Updates for all the template-based AppVMs ñ of course this should be done in the Template VM, not in individual AppVMs, because the system-wide settings are stored in the root filesystem (which holds the system-wide registry hives).
+It also makes sense to disable Automatic Updates for all the template-based AppVMs ‚Äì of course this should be done in the Template VM, not in individual AppVMs, because the system-wide settings are stored in the root filesystem (which holds the system-wide registry hives).
 Then, periodically check for updates in the Template VM and the changes will be carried over to any child AppVMs.

 Once the template has been created and installed it is easy to create AppVMs based on it: